The Baby in the Basket — Modern Paraphrase | fresh.bible

 "Because I have been a foreigner in a foreign land."

-That name tells you everything about where head was.
+That name tells you everything about where Moses' head was.
 He wasn't home.
 He knew it.
 He'd gone from prince to shepherd, from palace to pasture, from the center of an empire to the edge of the desert.
 And honestly?
-This is where God does some of his best work — in the waiting, in the obscurity, in the years that feel like nothing is happening. would spend forty years in this desert.
+This is where God does some of his best work — in the waiting, in the obscurity, in the years that feel like nothing is happening.
+Moses would spend forty years in this desert.
 Forty years of silence before the burning bush.
 If you're in a season where your life looks nothing like what you thought it would, keep reading.

-The people of groaned because of their slavery and cried out for help.
+The people of Israel groaned because of their slavery and cried out for help.
 Their cry for rescue came up to God.

 Then four things happened in rapid succession — and every single one matters: